openlibraryenvironment/platform-rs/INSTALL.md

 #### Connection settings
 Specify the NCIP connection settings in ReShare.
 This can be done in _Settings -> Resource Sharing -> Local NCIP settings_:
-* NCIP from agency -> Insert agency directory slug
+* NCIP from agency -> set this to the agencyId you used in the mod-ncip config (aka `configName`) in this example it's `reshare`
-* NCIP to agency -> Insert agency directory slug
+* NCIP to agency -> this can be whatever
 * NCIP server address -> Insert NCIP server address with API key.
 It should be in the format `{host}/ncip/{api_key}`, e.g `http://mod-ncip:8080/ncip/eKLJGLKG`
 * Use Title type for Request Item -> "Yes" to use title-level page requests